Feminism in Poland

-In one scholarly conception, the history of feminism in Poland can be divided into seven periods, beginning with 19th-century first-wave feminism.
-The first four early periods coincided with the foreign partitions of Poland, which resulted in an eclipse of a sovereign Poland for 123 years.

-However, if "first-wave feminism" is defined as Betty Friedan and others have done, as a global movement in the 19th and 20th centuries, mainly concerned with women's right to vote (i.e., women's suffrage), then Poland experienced it at the same time as other Western countries, toward the end of the 19th, and especially at the beginning of the 20th, century.

-The period prior to this had been dominated by the "woman question", when elite women and a few men challenged the subordination of women to men but did not necessarily advocate or collectively organize for equal political rights, nor for great societal changes.

-In the Polish lands, the woman question developed alongside continental European debate from the 16th century onward.
+Feminism in Poland describes a collection of movements in Poland working to expand gender equality.
+Although there are instances of feminist ideas in Poland–most prominently in the expansion of women's rights under state socialism, the role of women in the fall of communism and the conservative revolution after 1989–feminism as a concept is primarily written off either as an individualistic Western ideal or part of communist ideology.

+Feminism is typically divided into periods and waves.
+However, Polish feminism has progressed outside of the typical wave structure associated with Western feminism.
+Polish feminism can be tied to ideals of the second and third waves of feminism, but it paradoxically exists between the waves.
+Polish feminists have used third wave strategies to fight for rights that are associated with the second wave like equal pay and reproductive justice, for example.

+Poland stands in a unique position due to the increasing role of the Catholic Church and complex association of feminism with communist rule.
+Polish cultural values prioritize traditional ideals, positioning feminism as a challenge to deeply held beliefs.

 The Nineteenth Century

 According to Eugenia Łoch, Poland experienced three successive waves of feminism in the 19th century; the first and weakest wave came before the November uprising of 1830.
-It was then that Klementyna z Tańskich Hoffmanowa wrote the first Polish text with ‘feminist’ features, Pamiątka po dobrej matce (Remembrance of a Good Mother, 1819).
+It was then that Klementyna z Tańskich Hoffmanowa wrote the first Polish text with 'feminist' features, Pamiątka po dobrej matce (Remembrance of a Good Mother, 1819).
 Though the author affirmed the traditional societal roles of wife and mother for Polish women, she nevertheless also advocated the necessity of education for women.

 Uprisings period

 A second and stronger wave occurred between the November 1830 and January 1863 Uprisings.
-This Polish period was influenced by French "proto-feminist" ideas: by George Sand's writings, and by La Gazette des femmes (The Women’s Gazette).
+This Polish period was influenced by French "proto-feminist" ideas: by George Sand's writings, and by La Gazette des femmes (The Women's Gazette).

 The leading Polish journal advocating feminism was Przegląd Naukowy (The Learned Review), which published articles by, among others, Narcyza Żmichowska (the Warsaw leader of the "entuzjastki"), who advocated the "emancipation" and education of women. Żmichowska was also an active speaker on behalf of women's causes.

 The first Polish woman philosopher, Eleonora Ziemięcka, wrote Myśli o wychowaniu kobiet (Thoughts on the Education of Women, 1843), which postulated that the most important aim in women's education was the forming of their human nature – and only afterwards, their femininity.